-Through the decades of developments of nuclear fuel pellets, many of efforts have been focused on increasing the economic efficiency of the LWR power generation such as, increasing the fuel discharged burnup, extending the fuel cycle, and up-rating the maximum power.
-However, in the wake of Fukushima accident, it becomes more important recently, and well-known that the current LWR fuel should be tolerable to severe accidents to mitigate their consequence with maintaining the performances.
+Recently, the paradigm of nuclear fuel research has been changed from enhancing economic efficiency to improving accident tolerance for safety issue after the Fukushima accident.
+It seems to have reached a consensus on that the current LWR fuel should be tolerable to severe accidents to mitigate their consequence with maintaining the performances.
 Thus, various concepts of new fuels are being suggested and developed under the name of accident tolerant fuels (ATF).